Peter King's Monday Morning QB: The NFL Catch Rule

 On the Anthem

 It was fated to come to this.
-Patience in the NFL is wearing thin for anthem protests—actually, they are protests of the American condition, not protests of the American flag—and as owners gathered here Sunday afternoon, the six-month-old protests about players’ activities during the anthem flared.
+Patience in the NFL is wearing thin for protests during the anthem—actually, they are protests of the American condition, not protests of the American flag—and as owners gathered here on Sunday afternoon, the six-month-old protests about players’ activities during the anthem flared.

-“Our playing fields are not the place for political statements,” said Houston owner Bob McNair.
+“Our playing fields are not the place for political statements,” said Texans owner Bob McNair.
 “There are fans that are upset about it.
 Fans are our customers.
 You can replace the owners and the league would survive.
 You can replace the players, although the game won't be good.
 You can't replace the fans.
 If you don't have the fans, you're dead.”

 Said the owner representative of the Jets, Christopher Johnson: “I just think that trying to forcibly get the players to shut up is a fantastically bad idea.”

 Look for the league to take this up at its May meetings.
-Commissioner Roger Goodell has been trying to straddle a fine line of allowing players to exercise their free will, while also not inflaming the situation with advertisers and fans who the demonstrations during the anthem are unpatriotic.
+Commissioner Roger Goodell has been trying to straddle a fine line of allowing players to exercise their free will, while also not inflaming the situation with advertisers and fans who think the demonstrations during the anthem are unpatriotic.
 I don't see a way that this won’t end ugly.

 On Wayne Huizenga

-The former Dolphins, Marlins and Panthers owner, known in the wider world for starting three Fortune 500 companies (AutoNation, Blockbuster and Waste Management), was the greatest owner in the history of south Florida sports in his spare time.
+The former Dolphins, Marlins and Panthers owner, known in the wider world for starting three Fortune 500 companies (Waste Management, Blockbuster and AutoNation), was the greatest owner in the history of south Florida sports in his spare time.
 He died Thursday at 80.
 What I’ll always remember about Huizenga: Late in his second year coaching the Dolphins in 2006, Nick Saban was the subject of well-founded rumors that he would leave to coach Alabama.
 Saban denied it several times, once to me vehemently, but it was clear he was unhappy in the job.
 Saban went to Huizenga and told him he preferred college football.
 Now, understand that Huizenga made a huge commitment to Saban in 2005: five years and $22.5 million, mountainous money at the time.
-And Saban wasn’t really paying off; he and the Miami doctors allowed Drew Brees to get away in free agency in 2006 because of his surgically repaired right shoulder, the Dolphins didn’t have a long-term quarterback, and he was just 15-17 in his first two years.
+And Saban wasn’t really paying off; he and the Miami doctors allowed Drew Brees to get away in free agency in 2006 because of Brees’s surgically repaired right shoulder, the Dolphins didn’t have a long-term quarterback, and Saban was just 15-17 in his first two years.

 Huizenga understood Saban’s angst.
 With south Florida enraged that Saban would even consider carpetbagging out on the contract, Huizenga said he would not stand in Saban’s way if he wanted to leave.
-And Saban did.
+And Saban did leave.
 “I feel the pain of Nick and [wife] Terry,” Huizenga said at the time.
 “I am not upset with Nick, because it’s more involved than what you think.
 I think Nick is great.
 I’m a Nick Saban fan.”

 On the news of Huizenga’s death, Saban repaid his former boss thusly: “He was the classiest man I ever met, a fantastic friend, a tremendous leader and a world-class businessman.
 I had as much love and respect for Wayne as a man as anybody I’ve ever met other than my own father.
 He was always supportive and treated us like members of his own family during our time in Miami.
 Even during a difficult transition when we left Miami, we were able to maintain our friendship and positive relationship, which shows you what kind of man he was.”